Rebecca Evans MS, Minister for Finance and Trefnydd

 Themes explored include whether a local income tax offers an opportunity to design in from the outset elements which would normally be managed through discounts and exemptions; choices that would need to be made on what constitutes ability to pay (income and wealth indicators); and risks.
 The risks include fiscal flight, to a greater degree than for other tax options, of taxpayers to England or between local authorities for people who are able to relocate.

 This research is one strand of work within a broader programme exploring options for reforming local taxation and the wider local government finance system.
 I published a progress update on the work programme on 5 November 2019.
-This can be accessed via the following link:

 I intend to publish a further report bringing together the findings from this programme of work in the near future.